hurlenko/mloader/README.md

 Copy the url of the chapter or title you want to download and pass it to `mloader`.

-You can use `--title` or `--chapter` command line argument to download by title or chapter id.
+You can use `--title` and `--chapter` command line argument to download by title and chapter id.

 You can download individual chapters or full title (but only available chapters).